 Do I have to pay real money in order to participate?

 Nope!
-Each account starts with a free M$ 1000.
+Each account starts with a free 1000 mana (or M$1000 for short).
 If you invest it wisely, you can increase your total without ever needing to put any real money into the site.

 Can M$ be sold for real money?

 No. Gambling laws put many restrictions on real-money prediction markets, so Manifold uses play money instead.

 You can instead redeem your Mana and we will donate to a charity on your behalf.
 Redeeming and purchasing Mana occurs at a rate of M$100 to $1.

 How do the free response markets work?